MicrosoftDocs/memdocs/memdocs/intune/protect/zebra-lifeguard-ota-integration.md

 Next, assign **Zebra Enrollment Manager** and **Zebra Common Transport Layer** as Required apps for all the Zebra devices you want to update and use with LG OTA.
 The apps are deployed automatically to those devices.

-> [!NOTE]
+#### Enabling a Zebra package as a system app

-> If you're planning to use LG OTA to update a device running on a version higher than Android 11, you need to enable an additional Zebra package as a system app.
+If you're planning to use LG OTA to update a device running on a version higher than Android 11, you need to enable an additional Zebra package as a system app.
 For more information on how to enable system apps, see [Manage Android Enterprise system apps in Microsoft Intune](../apps/apps-ae-system.md)

 |Build|System app to be enabled|
 |--------|------------------------------|